-The Cayman Islands was the first international financial centre to provide for non-charitable purpose trusts, known locally as 'STAR trusts' as a consequence of the initial legislation, the Special Trusts Alternative Regime Law.
-Since coming into effect in 1997, this law has been consolidated with other elements of trusts legislation and is now found at Part VIII of the Trusts Law.
+The Cayman Islands was the first international financial centre to provide for non-charitable purpose trusts, known locally as "STAR trusts" after the initial legislation, the Special Trusts Alternative Regime Law.
+Since coming into effect in 1997, this law has been consolidated with other elements of trusts legislation and is now found at Part VIII of the Trusts Law, now in its 2020 revision, see 4.2 Succession Planning.